jaredhendrickson13/pfsense-saml2-auth/README.md

 pkg delete pfSense-pkg-saml2-auth
 ```

-_Note: when pfSense updates this package will be uninstalled.
+_Note: when pfSense updates, this package will be uninstalled.
 After updating pfSense, the package will need to be
 reinstalled to match the updated version_

 ## Supported Versions